EricGebhart/bike-gear-calc/README.md

 The API is settling on maps at the moment.
 Fill in an *core/any-bike* map then call *bike* in one of the three bike namespaces.
 _(fixie, hub-gear or deraileur-gear)._
-Defrecords might be a good choice for another refactor.

 There are specs for the input bike maps.
 The way to use this is to create an any-bike and fill it in how you like.
 Then coerce it